Click on the Indicators below for More Information

 Indicator source information:

-This indicator from the Gulf of Alaska Integrated Ecosystem Assessment Program’s East Bering Sea (EBS) team includes adult and juvenile pollock, herring, capelin, eulachon, sandlance, pelagic rockfish, salmon, squid, and other forage fish.
+This indicator from the includes adult and juvenile pollock, herring, capelin, eulachon, sandlance, pelagic rockfish, salmon, squid, and other forage fish.
+More information about the EBS Forage indicator can be found on the Ecosystem Status Reports For The Gulf Of Alaska, Bering Sea And Aleutian Islands page

 Data background and caveats:

-• This index aggregates survey biomass estimates for key forage fish species in the eastern Bering Sea.
-The constituents are members of the “forage fish” group included as Ecosystem Components in the BSAI Fishery Management Plan: eulachon, Pacific capelin, sand lance species, rainbow smelt, Pacific sandfish, and a group of minor smelt species.
-This aggregate does not include important forage species such as age-0 Walleye pollock or Pacific herring.
+This index aggregates survey biomass estimates for key forage fish species in the eastern Bering Sea.
+The constituents are members of the “forage fish” group included as Ecosystem Components in the Bering Sea - Aleutian Islands Fishery Management Plan: eulachon, Pacific capelin, sand lance species, rainbow smelt, Pacific sandfish, and a group of minor smelt species.
+This aggregate does not include important forage species such as age-0 walleye pollock or Pacific herring.
 The biomass estimates are from the eastern Bering Sea shelf bottom trawl survey including the northwestern survey strata 82 and 90.
 Because this survey is not optimized for small pelagic fishes, the data should be viewed with caution.

 California Current - Southern CCE